 How we test Samsung phones

 To find the best Samsung phones, we test the company's handsets the same way we test every smartphone we review.
-We run benchmarks on each phone, including synthetic benchmarks like Geekbench 5 and 3DMark to measure graphics performance.
+We run benchmarks on each phone, including synthetic benchmarks like Geekbench 5 and 3DMark Wild Life to measure graphics performance.
 That allows us to compare Samsung device to other phones, including Apple's iPhone.
 In addition, we use real-world testing that includes a video transcoding test using Adobe Premiere Rush.

 In our lab, we measure the brightness of the phone's display (in nits), as well as how colorful each screen is (using the sRGB and DCI-P3 color gamut).
 In these cases, higher numbers are better.
 We also measure color accuracy of each panel with a Delta-E rating, where lower numbers are better and score of 0 is perfect.